PEDSnet/dqa_library/README.md

 #### How the functions work:

-The Valueset Conformance function `check_vs.R` compares the values in the specified field against a standard valueset (found in the `specs` folder).
+The Valueset Conformance function `check_vs` compares the values in the specified field against a standard valueset (found in the `specs` folder).
 The resulting table will have a list of every time the valueset was violated for each field.

-The Vocabulary Conformance function `check_vc.R` joins the specified field with the vocabulary table and checks that all values comply with a list of acceptable vocabularies.
+The Vocabulary Conformance function `check_vc` joins the specified field with the vocabulary table and checks that all values comply with a list of acceptable vocabularies.
 The resulting table will have a list of each unique occurrence of a vocabulary violation.

 The list of fields this check examines, the names of the valueset files, and the lists of acceptable vocabularies used for each field are found in `vc_vs_execute.R`.